Prophet Inequalities for Matching with a Single Sample: Preliminaries

 \section{Preliminaries}

 We have a weighted graph $G = (V,E)$, where each edge $e$'s weight $r_e$ is sampled independently from an unknown distribution $D_e$.
-The only information about these distributions available to the algorithm beforehand is a single sample $s_e$ drawn from $D_e$ for each edge.
-We denote with $D$ the product distribution on $E$, while $S$ and $R$ are both drawn independently from $D$ and denote the set of the realized weights of the samples ($S$) and of the actual weights ($R$), respectively.
+The only information about these distributions available to the algorithm beforehand is a single sample $s_e$ drawn from $D_e$ for each edge. $S$ and $R$ are both drawn independently from the product distributions on the $D_e$ and denote the set of the realized weights of the samples ($S$) and of the actual weights ($R$), respectively.
 For the sake of simplicity, in the following we often refer to the $R$ graph, which is simply graph $G$ whose edge weights are given by $R$.
-The $S$ graph is defined analogously but using as weights the values in $S$.\\
+The $S$ graph is defined analogously but using as weights the values in $S$.
+We consider the following two models: